 - To provide native or near native speakers of the target languages as language trainers.

 - To provide learners with the tools to function successfully in a different language, culture, and social situation.

 - To provide practical, real-world language materials to augment the learning environment to simulate life in the target countries.

 - To ensure that students can continue studying the target language in the future by giving a strong foundation in the basic structure of each language.

 - To provide the opportunity for the students to communicate with native speakers inside and outside the class as much as possible.

 - To serve as a resource for cultural/language education to the faculty, staff, and students of The University of Alabama; and,

 - To encourage students to learn to function respectfully in countries and cultures different from their own, as global citizens.

-If you are interested in taking or helping us with any of the languages, you are welcome to contact us.
+If you are interested in learning languages, you are welcome to contact us.